 Then multiple layers of a two-part silicone compound are applied in-situ.
 This material replicates the design down to the finest detail.
 A fibreglass support layer is then applied to the silicone and the completed mould is removed from the wall and laid horizontally for the casting process

-Using a fast-setting, Plaster of Paris type compound, a cast is then produced from the mould.
-After edge trimming and cutting to pattern repeat or to the replacement dimensions necessary, the casting is then applied to the wall using a ready-mixed, non-slip, tile adhesive.
+Using a specially-developed compound, a cast is then produced from the mould.
+After trimming and cutting to the required pattern repeat or dimensions, the cast is then applied to the substrate using a specialist adhesive.

 Class One Decorating are also skilled and experienced in the renovation and redecoration of existing Lincrusta.
 If it is necessary to strip off old layers of paint in order that the Lincrusta can be restored to its former beauty, we use environmentally friendly and non-damaging, specialist products.